 "Non-binary lives are valid, trans women are women, trans men are men, trans rights are human rights."

 Other writers lending their support included Juno Dawson, Sara Collins, Sharlene Teo, Patrick Ness, Okechukwu Nzelu, Guy Gunaratne, Max Porter, Irenosen Okojie, Mary Jean Chan, Anna James and Nikesh Shukla.
-Among publishers were Knights Of and Round Table Books co-founders David Stevens and Aimée Felone, marketer and co-founder of BAME in Publishing and Pride in Publishing Wei Ming Kam, Pride in Publishing's co-chair Nick Coveney, 2020 Rising Star at Icon Books Hamza Jahanzeb, Picador commissioning editor Kishani Widyaratna and Fitzcarraldo Editions publisher Jacques Testard, among many others, while literary agents, including Hellie Ogden, Emma Paterson and Sallyanne Sweeney, were also represented.
+Among publishers were Knights Of and Round Table Books co-founders David Stevens and Aimée Felone, marketer and co-founder of BAME in Publishing and Pride in Publishing Wei Ming Kam, Pride in Publishing's co-chair Nick Coveney, 2020 Rising Star Hamza Jahanzeb, Picador commissioning editor Kishani Widyaratna and Fitzcarraldo Editions publisher Jacques Testard, among many others, while literary agents, including Hellie Ogden, Emma Paterson and Sallyanne Sweeney, were also represented.

 Hargrave commented on the letter that it was "an opportunity to share a message of love at a time of great antagonism and aggression".